fission-codes/spec/dialog/dialog/query-engine.md

 3) Perform a topological sort on `C(G)`: the resulting ordering gives the stratification of `P`, with each vertex in `C(G)`, `c`, corresponding to a stratum containing the rules in `P` whose head belongs to the strongly connected component of `G` for which `c` is associated
 4) Append a new stratum to the end, containing all inductive rules.
 This last stratum corresponds to the modular stratification over time discussed in [section 1.3.1](#131-time), and these rules MAY be implemented using [sinks](#136-sinks)

 Such a stratification is only valid if for every strongly connected component in `G`, no edge within that component is labelled with negative polarity.
 Intuitively, this prevents the use of negation or aggregation through recursive application of rules.
-Such programs are considered unstratisfiable, and cannot be represented using Dialog.
+Such programs are considered cannot be stratified, and therefore cannot be represented using Dialog.

 ## 1.3.4 Evaluation

 Evaluation of Dialog proceeds in [timesteps](#131-time), called epochs, which each compute a least fixed point over a batch of changes to the EDB.
 At each epoch, the program is evaluated in [stratum order](#133-stratification), by evaluating all rules within each stratum to a fixed point before evaluating the next stratum.
 A fixed point occurs when further applications of a rule against the current EDB and IDB do not result in the derivation of new tuples.

-Each epoch is denoted by the timestmap succeeding the last, and begins by evaluating the program's [sources](#135-sources).
+Each epoch is denoted by the timestamp succeeding the last, and begins by evaluating the program's [sources](#135-sources).
 These act as ingress points for the program, and introduce tuples from the outside world, such as by loading them from a local persistence layer, or by querying them from a remote data source such as IPFS.

 Upon evaluating all strata to a fixed point, the program's [sinks](#136-sinks) are evaluated against the current EDB and IDB.
 These act as egress points for the program, and emit tuples to the outside world for further storage or processing.